nerdyfergy/blg-site-mm3/industries/index.md

 ## Web Designers and Web Developers
 We understand your business well.
-Our attorney's father has done web design work and even we have dabbled in it ourselves (do you like our jekyll site?).
 Designers, we can speak your language and understand things like HTML/Haml, CSS/SASS, and jQuery/Javascript (okay, we can only kind of fake our way through Javascript yet).
 Developers, we are have spent the last year polishing our Ruby on Rails skills and developing some side projects of our own.
-More importantly than being able to chat code with you, we know what legal troubles you might face in running your business.
+More importantly than being able to chat code with you, we know what legal troubles you might face in running your business and we can help.

 We can help freelancers and firms with the following: